davidfstr/trycast/README.md

     * trycast is thoroughly tested.
     * trycast has high code coverage (92% on Python 3.9).
-    * trycast has been in production use for over a year at [at least one company] without issues
+    * trycast has been in production use for over a year at [at least one company] without issues.
 * Add support for Python 3.10.
 * Setup continuous integration with GitHub Actions, against Python 3.6 - 3.10.
 * Migrate to the Black code style.